ronkok/Temml/docs/administration.md

 pre-installed in iOS and MacOS (as of Safari 16), or _NotoSans Math_, which I think comes pre-installed in Android.
 The first two need to be augmented with `Temml.woff2`.

 Sadly, this option has rendering issues.
-Chrome botches extensible arrows and it will fail to stretch the `∫` symbol on Windows.
+Chrome and WebKit both botch extensible arrows.

 **Asana** and **Libertinus** have some of the same rendering problems as Cambria Math, although Asana does contain its own roundhand glyphs.

 **NotoSans Math** is a sans-serif math font from Google.
 I think it comes bundled with Android.
-Chromium fails to stretch extensible arrows in this font.
 NOTE: Temml’s NotoSans CSS file calls the `ttf` version of the font, not the `woff2` version.
 The `woff2` version has many rendering issues.

 Several other math fonts exist and you can try them out at Frédéric Wang’s [Mathematical OpenType Fonts][].